The Falls of Shin Waterfall and Salmon Leaping

 Falls of Shin Visitor Centre

-The Falls of Shin Visitor Centre is well worth a visit on your trip to Falls of Shin.
-As you make your way up to the centre there are various information boards describing the history of the area and of course about the Salmon leaping up the falls.
-There is free admission to all areas including the falls.
+The Falls of Shin Visitor Centre is well worth a visit on your trip to the Falls of Shin.
+As you make your way up to the centre, there are various information boards describing the history of the area and, of course, about the Salmon leaping up the falls.
+There is free admission to all areas, including the falls.

 The gift shop has many lovely high-end items for purchase, again expensive but quality items.

-The large car park is free and there are no time restrictions, there are some EV car charging stations.
-There is no overnight parking.
+The large car park is free, and there are no time restrictions; there are some EV car charging stations.
+There is overnight parking provided for motorhomes and campervans.

 Originally the centre was owned by Harrods boss Mohamed Al-Fayed but was destroyed in 2013 by a fire.
-The first Falls of Shin visitor attraction was much bigger but the new centre is very nice too if smaller.
-The new centre was developed by the community group Kyle of Sutherland Development Trust, who replaced the centre in 2017 and created new job opportunities.
+The first Falls of Shin visitor attraction was much bigger, but the new centre is very nice too if smaller.
+The new centre was developed by the community group Kyle of Sutherland Development Trust, which replaced the centre in 2017 and created new job opportunities.